FirelyTeam/devdays-lets-build-fsh-and-fql/README.md

 1. Setup the FHIR Shorthand compiler, via [SUSHI](https://github.com/FHIR/sushi)
 1. Run ``sushi resources/``
 1. The FHIR profiles and examples should be created by SUSHI in ``resources/fsh-generated``

+Run SUSHI in the GitHub cloud:

+1. Click the "Use this template" button
+  * Enter a custom repo name
+  * Check the box "Include all branches"
+3. Go to "Action" tab
+4. Select "Firely Validation"
+5. Select "Run Workflow"
+6. View output of "CI_FHIR_VALIDATION" action